 The MSc Finance and Strategy commences with a 15 credit Critical Reading, Writing and Literature Research unit, followed by eight 15 credit units, finishing with a 15 credit Methodological Approaches to Research and 30 credit Professional Project.

-Please open the relevant tabs below for more unit information or download the unit factsheet.
+Please see below for more unit information or download the unit factsheet.

 CRITICAL READING, WRITING AND LITERATURE RESEARCH

 This unit develops critical thinking, reflective writing and other study skills, including analysis and referencing, to study at masters level and in particular to introduce students to research skills needed to successfully produce a literature review as well as unit essays.
 You will pick a topic area, perhaps related to the professional project that you might intend to study to further research and apply the tools learned in the sessions.